What is a Mammalogist?

 What Kind of Societies and Professional Organizations Do Mammalogists Have?

-Mammalogists and those who wish to become Mammalogists can look to the following government websites for guidance:
+Mammalogists and those who wish to become mammalogists can look to the following government websites for guidance:

 Mammalogists can also browse through these organizations and websites for valuable resources: